Albert Smidt: Inquest

 On the first day of the inquest witnesses described their interactions with Smidt on the day of the murder and the following day.
 Senior-constable Dixon recounted the details of Smidt's arrest near Old Junee, his suicide attempts and the discovery of the victim's head.
 The inquest resumed on the following day when further evidence was presented, including Smidt's confession and details of the post-mortem examination of Taylor's remains.
 After the evidence had concluded, the prisoner Smidt indicated that he wished to say something additional to his written statement.
 Smidt was placed in the winess box and had the oath administered to him.
 The prisoner spoke in so low a voice that he was inaudible to the courteroom, but his words were conveyed by Inspector Harrison (who was standing beside him).
 Smidt said he had no intention to kill Taylor, claiming: "When I first knocked Taylor down with the tomahawk I thought he was dead, that I had killed him".
 He added: "Shortly afterwards I cut his throat thinking he was dead".

 In summing up the Coroner strongly suggested that, leaving aside Smidt's confession, the clear chain of evidence "pointed only to one conclusion".
-After a retirement of only twenty minutes the jury found that the deceased John Young Taylor had "been wilfully murdered" on the 7th or 8th of April by the accused, Alfred Smidt.
+After a retirement of only twenty minutes the jury found that the deceased John Young Taylor had "been wilfully murdered" on the 7th or 8 April by the accused, Alfred Smidt.
 The prisoner was then committed for trial at the Wagga Court of Assizes in September 1890.

 After the inquest Smidt was interviewed in the lock-up by Rev. John MacIntyre, during which the prisoner "broke down and wept" on several occasions.
 When he was asked about Jacob Rick, Smidt at first claimed he was unfamiliar with the name.
 When MacIntyre pointed out that Rick's watch had been found in Smidt's possession, he admitted to knowing the man but would give no explanation of Rick's fate.
 The minister "exhorted and pleaded with him to tell what he knew", to no avail.
 Smidt "said it was enough to die for one man, and he wanted to die".

-On April 29 the prisoner was taken to Goulburn on the mail train where he was placed in the gaol hospital for a few days and then kept into a padded cell with his hands secured.
-Smidt remained incarcerated at the Goulburn gaol, "where better facilities exist for his safe keeping", until his trial in September.
+On April 29 the prisoner was taken to Goulburn on the mail train where he was placed in the jail hospital for a few days and then kept into a padded cell with his hands secured.
+Smidt remained incarcerated at the Goulburn jail, "where better facilities exist for his safe keeping", until his trial in September.